The Young Bucks: Ring of Honor (2009–2018, 2022)

-The Young Bucks returned at All-Star Extravaganza V on August 3, where they were defeated by Adrenaline Rush (A. C. H. and TaDarius Thomas) in their return match; a three-way match, which also included C&C Wrestle Factory (Caprice Coleman and Cedric Alexander).
+The Young Bucks returned at All-Star Extravaganza V on August 3, where they were defeated by Adrenaline Rush (ACH and TaDarius Thomas) in their return match; a three-way match, which also included C&C Wrestle Factory (Caprice Coleman and Cedric Alexander).
 On August 17 at Manhattan Mayhem V, The Young Bucks were defeated by the Forever Hooligans (Alex Koslov and Rocky Romero) in what was billed as a dream tag team match.
 On March 8, 2014, the Young Bucks defeated reDRagon (Bobby Fish and Kyle O'Reilly) to win the ROH World Tag Team Championship for the first time.
 They lost the title back to reDRagon on May 17 at War of the Worlds.
 The Young Bucks received a rematch for the title on September 6 at All Star Extravaganza 6, but were again defeated by reDRagon.
 Another rematch on March 1, 2015, at the 13th Anniversary Show ended with another win for reDRagon.
-On September 30, 2016, The Young Bucks defeated The Addiction (Christopher Daniels and Frankie Kazarian) and The Motor City Machine Guns (Alex Shelley and Chris Sabin) in a three-way Ladder War VI at All Star Extravaganza VIII to win the ROH World Tag Team Championship for the second time.
+On September 30, 2016, The Young Bucks defeated The Addiction (Christopher Daniels and Frankie Kazarian) and the Motor City Machine Guns (Alex Shelley and Chris Sabin) in a three-way Ladder War VI at All Star Extravaganza VIII to win the ROH World Tag Team Championship for the second time.

 On December 3, it was reported that The Young Bucks had signed a new two-year contract, which covers both ROH and New Japan Pro-Wrestling (NJPW).
 On March 4, 2017, The Young Bucks lost the ROH World Tag Team Championship to The Hardys (Broken Matt and Brother Nero).
 On April 1 at Supercard of Honor XI, The Young Bucks regained the ROH World Tag Team Championship from The Hardys in a ladder match.
 On August 20, The Young Bucks became double champions, when they teamed with their Bullet Club stablemate Adam Page to form a trio named "The Hung Bucks" and defeated Dalton Castle and The Boys for the ROH World Six-Man Tag Team Championship.
-On September 22 at Death Before Dishonor XV, The Young Bucks lost the ROH World Tag Team Championship to The Motor City Machine Guns.
-At Ring Of Honor's Final Battle they lost to the Briscoes and SCU in a Ladder war match.
-The next day the Bucks left ROH.
+On September 22 at Death Before Dishonor XV, The Young Bucks lost the ROH World Tag Team Championship to the Motor City Machine Guns.
+At Final Battle, they lost to the Briscoes and SCU in a Ladder war match.
+The next day, the Bucks left ROH.

 According to them, they would never leave ROH if the new contract would give them more money, but the offer they got was under their expectations.